lvgl/lvgl/docs/widgets/imgbtn.rst

 :cpp:expr:`lv_imgbtn_set_src(imgbtn, LV_IMGBTN_STATE_..., src_left, src_center, src_right)`.

-The image sources work the same as described in the `Image object </widgets/img>`__ except that “Symbols” are not supported by the Image button.
+The image sources work the same as described in the `Image object </widgets/img>`__ except that "Symbols" are not supported by the Image button.
 Any of the sources can ``NULL``.

 The possible states are: